GraphiteEditor/Graphite/website/content/volunteer/guide/codebase-overview/debugging.md

 To also view logs of the messages dispatched by the message bus system, activate *Help* > *Debug: Print Messages* > *Only Names*.
 Or use *Full Contents* for more verbose insight with the actual data being passed.
 This is an invaluable window into the activity of the message flow and works well together with `debug!()` printouts for tracking down message-related issues.

-## Layer paths and document IDs
+## Node/layer and document IDs

-In debug mode, hover over a layer's name in the Layer Tree panel to view a tooltip with its `u64` path.
+In debug mode, hover over a layer's name in the Layers panel, or a layer/node in the node graph, to view a tooltip with its ID.
 Likewise, document IDs may be read by hovering over their tabs.